Robert Boardman Howard: Career

-In February 1923 he found employment at the firm of J. H. Keefe in San Francisco making architectural ornaments.
+In February 1923, he found employment at the firm of J. H. Keefe in San Francisco making architectural ornaments.
 He crested several stage sets for the Berkeley Playhouse.

-In the summer of 1924, Howard joined his former art teacher Worth Ryder, and artist Chiura Obata on a three months camping and sketching trip to the High Sierra Nevada country in California.
+In summer 1924, Howard joined his former art teacher Worth Ryder, and artist Chiura Obata on a three months camping and sketching trip to the High Sierra Nevada country in California.
 He created carvings and a series of watercolors as a result of this trip.

-In March 1925 his display of Modernist paintings and sculpture at San Francisco's Galerie des Beaux Arts created much interest as well as a storm of controversy over the "unfortunate nude" in his painting Misfortune in a Hayfield.
+In March 1925, his display of Modernist paintings and sculpture at San Francisco's Galerie des Beaux Arts created much interest as well as a storm of controversy over the "unfortunate nude" in his painting Misfortune in a Hayfield.
 Howard dismissed the hullabaloo and asserted his right to artistic freedom.
 That summer, after he completed ornaments for the new Temple Emanuel in San Francisco and for the First Congregational Church in Oakland, he traveled to Europe to study Romanesque sculpture.
 By December 1926, he had returned to the San Francisco Bay Area via New York City, and accepted several commissions to paint decorative mural maps for the bay ferries.
 The following spring and summer he exhibited frequently in Berkeley and San Francisco.
 He also began to experiment with articulated sculptures and created for the Puppet Players Theatre a series of marionettes, which were praised by the master puppeteer James Blanding Sloan.
 Most of 1928 was spent on a grand tour around the world.
 His letters describing adventures in Europe, the Middle East, India, Ceylon, and Indonesia were serialized in The Argus newspaper.
 In January 1929, the Galerie des Beaux Arts staged a one-man show of his recent drawings, watercolors, and carvings to rave reviews.

 Three of the Howard brothers and two of their wives held a joint exhibition in the spring of 1935 at San Francisco's Paul Elder Gallery, where Robert's pastels and paintings were enthusiastically received.
 At the start of World War II he worked at the Camouflage Research Laboratories.
 Despite the challenges of his ever-increasing deafness, he began teaching in 1944 at the California School of Fine Arts (today's San Francisco Art Institute) and at Mills College in Oakland, where he was placed on the staff of the prestigious Creative Arts Workshop.
 In October 1947 he premiered his non-objective art film Meta, which depicted the slow-motion action of various colors dropped into water.

 In January 1949, the University of California, Berkeley staged a massive retrospective exhibition of all facets of his art.